-- Laboratory practices carried out during the semester with the result of the corresponding interviews and reports. - Intermediate assessment tests programmed throughout the course. - Final exam
+- Laboratory practices carried out during the semester with the result of the corresponding interviews, reports, and assessment tests. - Intermediate assessment tests programmed throughout the course. - Final exam

 Final assessment:

 In the case, the evaluation will consist of a single final exam.